nitanmarcel/clyell/index.md

     title: home # The title of the menu item
     url: "/" # The url path of the menu item.
     base_url: "example.com" # The base url of the path mentioned above.
 If not specified the website's absolute url will be used
+    fa: fa-home # Font Awesome icon to use for the menu item: https://fontawesome.com/icons?d=gallery&m=free

 #